 A basement remodel is a great way to add living space and value to your home.
-However, there’s a lot that needs to be done before you can start remodeling.
+But there’s a lot that you and your contractor will need to do before you can start remodeling.
 That way, you’ll be happy with the final results of your basement remodeling project.

-Since most basements weren’t designed as living spaces, you’ll most likely want to install new outlets.
-A basement renovation contractor can help you determine where outlets can be placed that would be most convenient.
-You should decide where outlets are going to be placed before remodeling begins.
+A contractor can help you determine where to install outlets so they're convenient.
+You should decide where to install outlets before basement remodeling begins.
 For safety reasons, we recommend hiring an electrician to install new outlets.

 Waterproof Your Basement

-According to HomeAdvisor.com, the average cost of a basement remodel is $18,829.
-After spending all that money, the last thing you want is for your newly remodeled basement to flood.
-Even if you have never had problems with basement flooding, now is the time to make sure your basement is fully protected against water damage.
+According to average cost of a basement remodel is $20,236.
+After spending all that money, the last thing you want is for your new remodeled basement to flood., the